security-demo-org/.github/profile/README.md

 ![GitHub Universe Header Image](../img/ghu-header.png)

-This organization was created in order to demonstrate capabilities, configurations, and tooling for managing [GitHub Enterprise Cloud][ghec] organizations and repositories at scale, powered by [GitHub Advanced Security][ghas], the [Open Source Security Foundation][ossf], and beyond.
+This organization was created to demonstrate capabilities, configurations, and tooling for managing [GitHub Enterprise Cloud][ghec] organizations and repositories at scale, powered by [GitHub Advanced Security][ghas], the [Open Source Security Foundation][ossf], and beyond.

 If you're visiting from [GitHub Universe][ghu], welcome and thanks for attending!
 If you've stumbled across this organization from elsewhere, hello!
 Feel free to have a look around.